 The Fellowship Program is designed to provide a comprehensive educational experience in spinal pathology, including deformities, fractures, tumors, infections, and degenerative and metabolic disease.
 All areas of the spine are included—cervical, thoracic, lumbar and lumbosacral—as well as both surgical and nonsurgical methods of treatment.
 The faculty consists of all staff physicians at the Center.
 A rotation schedule permits the fellow to have equal experience with each faculty member and in the various areas of learning.
 Fellows are accepted for the purpose of their education.
-Learning comes through a multitude of pathways:

 The majority of the training takes place at Abbott Northwestern Hospital, with other area hospitals used occasionally.
-Outpatient clinics are conducted mainly at the Twin Cities Spine Center office located within the Abbott Northwestern Hospital campus.
+Outpatient clinics are conducted mainly at Twin Cities Spine Center's office located within the Abbott Northwestern Hospital campus.
 Fellows are responsible for the day-to-day care of all surgical patients, although the ultimate responsibility lies with the staff surgeon.

 All major care decisions, especially regarding ambulation, bracing, discharge and follow-ups, are made by the staff surgeon.
 A teaching conference is held weekly with the fellows providing all case presentations.
 In addition, the staff surgeons provide lectures once a week and a journal club is arranged once a month.
 Fellows are expected to do the appropriate reading and be prepared to enter the discussion regarding assigned topics.